quangnt183/hapi-sequelizejs-has-alter/README.md

 A [hapi.js](https://github.com/hapijs/hapi) plugin to connect with [Sequelize ORM](https://github.com/sequelize/sequelize/).

-## Support me
+## Support the author

-If you like this plugin, please support my work and help maintaining it.
+If you like this plugin, please support the author and help maintaining it.

 <a href="https://www.buymeacoffee.com/valtlfelipe" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" width="200"></a>